Harmeet2504/Project-What-if-analysis-of-residential-real-estate/README.md

 ## Team members
 Harmeet Kaur, Nitin Sharma, Deborah Ofsievich, Jean Pino

+## Installation packages and libraries used
+Jupyter notebook, Python, Pandas, Matplotlib, NumPy, SciPy

+## To run
+* To get a copy of the project up and running on your local machine for development and testing purposes, clone the repo, launch jupyter notebook and run the ipynb files
+* API keys will have to be obtained for google map and schooldigger

 ## Data Source
 * School data: [Schooldigger](https://www.schooldigger.com/)
 * Crime data: [NJ State Police](https://www.njsp.org/)